byvar/raymap/README.md

-# r3map
+# Raymap
-Map viewer/editor for Rayman 3 and Rayman Arena for Gamecube and PC
+Map viewer/editor for Rayman 2, Arena and 3 for PC & Gamecube